rafly4499/coding-test/README.md

 Do you want to join the engineering team at Connect, Inc.?
 Apply [here](https://forms.gle/PKDJNAdAgKn32DXC7) if you have not do.

+We have created this coding test in order to gain insights into your development skills.
+More details are down below.

 ## Table of Contents

 - [Procedure](#procedure)